 He has grown professionally having different roles throughout organizations including clinical, business development and marketing, compliance, and Executive Level Management.
 Joel has successfully guided programs through the CARF and Joint Commission Accreditation process as well as State level licensing and certifications.
 Along the way, he integrated his education in business and clinics to grow programs and utilize outcomes measures to guide that growth.
 Joel has a passion for clinical and experiential-driven programs.
 He believes that quality outcomes data collection help guide staff in creating extraordinary programs ultimately leading to successful clinical outcomes for clients.

 Joel holds a CADC-II certification from CCAPP and has a BS in Business and Marketing from California State University-San Luis Obispo as well as a certificate from Saddleback College in Mission Viejo for Human Services.

 Dr. Stephen Odom is a notable healthcare and addiction treatment professional with more than 30 years of expertise in the field.
-He is the founder and Chief Clinical Officer of First Responder Wellness by Simple Recovery.
+He is the founder and Chief Clinical Officer of First Responder Wellness.

 Tiffany Atalla is a Licensed Marriage and Family Therapist with over 15 years of professional experience.
 Her extensive background makes her a culturally competent clinician for First Responders.
 Tiffany’s role at First Responder Wellness is to provide trauma treatment and education providing EMDR, Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, Mindfulness Training and Equine Assisted Psychotherapy